rafaqz/Rasters.jl/README.md

   by setting the `mappedcrs` keyword on construction.
 You don't need to know the underlying projection, the conversion is handled automatically.
 This means lat/lon `EPSG(4326)` can be used seamlessly if you need that.
-- Regions and points selected with `Between` and `Contains` select the right point or whole interval no matter the order of the index or it's position in the cell.

 ## Named dimensions and index lookups